pingcap/docs/geo-distributed-deployment-topology.md

 # Geo-Distributed Deployment Topology

 This document takes the typical architecture of three data centers (DC) in two cities as an example, and introduces the geo-distributed deployment architecture and the key configuration.
+The cities uses in this example are Shanghai (refered to as `sha` in the example) and Beijing (refered to as bja and bjb in the example).

 ## Topology information